 Joan Nimmo, LCSW, has been working with people with dementia and their caregivers for over 20 years.
 She received her MSW from NYU and practiced in New York City before moving to the Berkshires, where she had a private practice for 12 years working with elders and caregivers in their homes.
 During that time she also worked with the Alzheimer’s Association training both professional and family caregivers and was an adjunct professor at Berkshire Community College.
-Presently, she works for Family Services of Westchester at the intergenerational social adult day program, My Second Home at White Plains, where she is the social worker.
+Presently, she works for Family Services of Westchester at the intergenerational social adult day program, My Second Home at White Plains, where she is the social worker and site manager.
 She is also the Alzheimer’s Disease Initiative Coordinator, doing outreach in the community to disseminate information about Alzheimer’s Disease.

 Abby Rosmarin, Esq., LMHC, is a family mediator, conflict coach and group facilitator.
 She draws on her training and experience in law, conflict resolution, and mental health to mediate a wide range of family disputes and help people who feel they are misunderstood, ignored, or dismissed resolve conflict.
 She also facilitates support and psycho-educational groups for those navigating life transitions.